morrownr/USB-WiFi/Performance_Comparison.md

 USB WiFi Adapter Performance Comparison (listed in order by ```link quality```)

 Note: The adapters selected for testing are considered to be high quality adapters.
-Cheap usb wifi adapters generally do not bring happiness.

 -----
 ```